-Using a trellis frame construction offered an elegant, lightweight solution to meeting the performance requirements for the chassis of the closed-course model.
-Able to harness the massive power of its more than 300 PS\ engine, it has a balance of stiffness and flexibility that enables a very high level of stability while being able to handle external disturbances at high speeds.
+Using a trellis frame construction offered an elegant, lightweight solution to meeting the performance requirements for the chassis.
+Able to harness the massive power of the more than 300 PS engine, it has a balance of stiffness and flexibility that enables a very high level of stability while being able to handle external disturbances at ultra-high speeds.
 Its open design also helps effectively dissipate heat generated by the supercharged engine.